UCLA-VAST/FlexCNN/README.md

 ### **Integrate to TensorFlow**
 Now that you have the bitstream, you can follow the instructions [here](https://github.com/UCLA-VAST/FlexCNN/blob/master/libsacc/README.md) to integrate your accelerator to TensorFlow.

+## Citation
+If you find any of the ideas/codes useful for your research, please cite our paper:

+	@inproceedings{sohrabizadeh2020end,
+	  title={End-to-End Optimization of Deep Learning Applications},
+	  author={Sohrabizadeh, Atefeh and Wang, Jie and Cong, Jason}, booktitle={The 2020 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays}, pages={133--139},
+	  year={2020}
+	}